KevinChung616/MyZally/README.md

 # Chung Kevin Modification

 There is a unit test error in the server section.
 That part is commented out.
-I have raised the issue in the original repo, waiting for response.
+I have raised the issue in the original repo, waiting for a response.

+In addition, change the env to dev to bypass authentication.

 # Steps
 1. Git clone the project.